 This is particularly ironic for me in the context of XOXO.
-I met Kanane, one of my closest friends and now also a project collaborator, at my first XOXO back in 2014, and since then, they've consistently valued my personal experiences and reminded me that I am happier and create better when I bring my whole self to creating.
+I've been lucky enough to get to go to every XOXO since 2014, and people I've met in XOXO's community have consistently valued my personal experiences and reminded me that I am happier and create better when I bring my whole self to creating.

 It's even more ironic when I think back on the talks at this past XOXO, especially the one that resonated with me the most: Open Mike Eagle's discussion of his creative process and how difficult creating can be.
 Much of his talk was devoted to how he struggles to explain his creations to others when he himself is still not entirely sure how to succinctly describe the work he's created.
 He also touched on how creating with an eye on how an audience will receive what you're creating can hinder creating itself - the precise problem I narrowly dodged by procrastinating writing this essay!

 XOXO Festival describes itself as "an experimental festival for independent artists and creators who work on the internet."
 This year's festival was my fourth XOXO, and the first one where I felt I could claim the words "independent creator" as words that described me.
 I finally had not just one non-trivial independent project, but two!
 I make two podcasts!
 Podcasts are on the internet!
-I even started one of them with someone I met at a previous XOXO!
 I could put things I was proud of on my badge!
 I finally felt like I created real things that meant I really deserved to be there, instead of being that person who was still working on creating the metaphorical space in their life for creating, someone who snuck in and was twiddling their thumbs until someone noticed.

 This year's festival was attended by nearly twice as many people as the other three I've had the fortune of attending, and it was the first festival since I started to help moderate XOXO's lively Slack community.
 I don't know if it was because of either of those things or because of something else, but this festival was somehow the first one where I didn't feel like my creating brought much to the festival.
 I had substantially fewer conversations about what other folx were working on, what I was working on, and creating in general than at past festivals.